-\\while optional, if neither JavascriptResource or ExecutableResource are executed, the player must trigger the verificationNotExecuted tracking events with reason code 2
+^{}while optional, if neither JavascriptResource or ExecutableResource are executed, the player must trigger the verificationNotExecuted tracking events with reason code 2

+Required in Response No Parent Verification Bounded 0+ Content A CDATA-wrapped reference to the resource.
+This may be a URI, but depending on the execution environment can be any value which enables the player to load the required verification code.
 Attributes Description apiFramework The name of the API framework used to execute the AdVerification code type The type of executable resource provided.
 The exact value used should be agreed upon by verification integrators and vendors who are implementing verification in a custom environment.